catenax-ng/catena-x-edc/README.md

 # :warning: ** Product EDC is deprecated and is currently in migration process.
-Please Refer to the new [Repository](https://github.com/eclipse-tractusx/tractusx-edc)**
+Please refer to the new [eclipse-tractusx/tractusx-edc repository](https://github.com/eclipse-tractusx/tractusx-edc)**

 <a name="readme-top"></a>